texastribune/data-visuals-guides/computer-setup.md

 Don't have admin powers?
 Reach out to [Rodney](rgibbs@texastribune.org) and he'll get you set up.

-### Check for OSX updates
+### Check for MacOS updates

 If your computer is brand new, you may have a few outstanding operating system updates.
 Make sure to grab those first.
 [Use this guide to update](https://support.apple.com/en-us/HT201541).

 ### You and your terminal

-Your terminal is going to be your BFF, so it might as well not look terrible.
+The terminal is going to be your BFF, so it might as well not look terrible.

 Open `Terminal`.
 It can be found in your `Applications` folder, or, search for it with `Spotlight` – it's the cute little magnifying glass at the top right of your screen next to your name.
 Type `Terminal` and it should come right up!

-Currently it's just a white box with some scary, unreadable black text.
+Currently it's just a white box with black text.
 Let's fix that.

 With `Terminal` in focus, open the `Preferences`.
 Up at the top of the box, click on `Profiles` and pick a cute color scheme that speaks to you from the side menu, or get crazy and click that little `+` at the bottom of the menu and make your own.
 At the bottom of the side menu next to the `+` you'll see a button for   `Default` – click that after you've made your selection.